nestor-custodio/env_parser/README.md

 ## Feature Roadmap / Future Development

 Additional features/options coming in the future:
-- An `:if_unset` option to more easily set default values.
 - A `:from_set` option to restrict acceptable values to those on a given list.
 - An `EnvParser.load` method that will not only parse the given value, but will set a constant, easily converting environment variables into constants in your code.
 - An `EnvParser.load_all` method to shortcut multiple `.load` calls.